Caroline1123/tech-talks-caroline/README.md

 # tech-talks-caroline
 Tech-talks are short presentations (15 min) about miscellaneous technlogical topics. <br>
-Here-below the topics I have presented :
+Here-below the topics I have presented during the Becode training:

 - Api_introduction :
     - An intro to the notion of API's and to the power of REST API's.